-- Muscle injuries: The muscles in the leg tend to act in balance with each other to promote joint stability and act as shock absorbers for the forces that are generated by walking and running.
+- Muscle injuries: The muscles in the leg tend to be in balance with each other to promote joint stability and act as shock absorbers for the forces that are generated by walking and running.
 The quadriceps muscles on the front of the thigh extend or straighten the knee and are balanced by the hamstring muscles in the back of the thigh responsible for flexing or bending the knee.
 If this balance is lost, the muscle fibers may become overstretched and tear.
-This is called a
+This is called a strain.

 - Hamstring injury: The hamstring (posterior thigh muscle group) is made up of a group of individual muscles known as the semitendinosus, the semimembranosus, and the biceps femoris.
 While the tendons can be felt at the back of the knee, the muscle originates and is anchored in the pelvis bone.
 When the muscle contracts, the knee bends and the leg is able to generate power to push the foot away from the ground so that the body can walk.
 Walking also requires the quadriceps muscles to fully extend the knee so that the heel of the foot can strike the ground and begin the footstep.

 If the hamstring muscle tendon fibers are not flexible or if there is too much stretch placed on the structure, these fibers may be damaged if the knee extends too much or too quickly.
 Muscle or tendon fibers may be stretched or even torn, causing pain and swelling.
 To protect itself, the muscle may go into spasm, which may cause even more pain.